-1.7.1.
 Eutelsat and OneWeb to combine

-- Eutelsat and key OneWeb shareholders7 sign a Memorandum of Understanding with a view to combining Eutelsat and OneWeb in an all-share transaction. - Eutelsat shareholders and OneWeb shareholders8 would each hold 50% of the Eutelsat shares. - Representing a transformational transaction, built on the strong foundations established in April 2021 with Eutelsat's initial investment in OneWeb, this combination creates a global leader uniquely positioned to capture the Connectivity market with complementary GEO/LEO9 offering. - Combined entity strongly positioned to address the fast-growing global Connectivity market. - · Compelling financial profile with: - \circ Potential for double-digit revenue and EBITDA CAGR over the medium to long term; - Eutelsat's strong cash flow generation providing visibility and funding to support continued expansion into the LEO market through OneWeb's next generation of satellites; - o Over €1.5bn potential incremental value-creation after tax (net of implementation costs) stemming from revenue, capex and cost synergies. - Balanced board and governance structure, to include Eutelsat's Chairman and its CEO, OneWeb's Chairman, and a significant number of independent directors proposed by Eutelsat and OneWeb's shareholders, at Extraordinary General Meeting. - Fully backed by a strong set of strategic shareholders of both entities, including Bpifrance and Fonds Stratégique de Participations who have undertaken to vote in favour of the transaction-related resolutions at this EGM, subject to usual conditions.
-CMA CGM, a shareholder of Eutelsat, is also supporting the combination. - The transaction values OneWeb at \$3.4bn implying a value of €12 per Eutelsat share (including the dividend, before synergies).
+- ▶ Eutelsat and key OneWeb shareholders(1) sign a Memorandum of Understanding with a view to combining Eutelsat and OneWeb in an all-share transaction. - ▶ Eutelsat shareholders and OneWeb shareholders(2) would each hold approximatly 50% of the Eutelsat shares. - Representing a transformational transaction, built on the strong foundations established in April 2021 with Eutelsat's initial investment in OneWeb, this combination creates a global leader uniquely positioned to capture the Connectivity market with complementary GEO/LEO(3) offering. - Combined entity strongly positioned to address the fast-growing global Connectivity market. - ► Compelling financial profile with: - potential for double-digit revenue and EBITDA CAGR over the medium to long term;

+- Eutelsat's strong cash flow generation providing visibility and funding to support continued expansion into the LEO market through OneWeb's next generation of satellites; - over 1.5 billion euros potential incremental value-creation after tax (net of implementation costs) stemming from revenue, capex and cost synergies. - Board and governance structure, to include Eutelsat's Chairman and its CEO, OneWeb's Chairman, and a significant number of independent Directors proposed by Eutelsat and OneWeb's shareholders, at Extraordinary General Meeting. - ► Fully backed by a strong set of strategic shareholders of both entities, including Bpifrance and Fonds Stratégique de Participations who have undertaken to vote in favour of the transaction-related resolutions at this EGM, subject to usual conditions.
+CMA CGM, a shareholder of Eutelsat, is also supporting the combination. - The transaction values OneWeb at 3.4 billion U.S. dollars implying a value of 12 euros per Eutelsat share (including the dividend, before synergies). - ► Eutelsat to propose a 0.93 euros per share dividend with a scrip option in respect of FY 2021-22 at its upcoming AGM.
+Such dividend will not impact the exchange ratio. - Eutelsat will continue to be listed on Euronext Paris and apply for admission to standard listing on the London Stock Exchange. - ➤ On 25 July 2022, Eutelsat Communications and key OneWeb shareholders signed a Memorandum of Understanding with the objective of creating a leading global player in Connectivity through the combination of both companies in an all-share transaction.
+Eutelsat will combine its 36-strong fleet of GEO satellites with OneWeb's constellation of 648 Low Earth Orbit satellites, of which 428 are currently in orbit. - ➤ The transaction would be structured as an exchange of OneWeb shares by its shareholders (other than Eutelsat) with new shares issued by Eutelsat, such that, at closing, Eutelsat would own 100% of OneWeb (excluding the "Special Share" of the UK Government).
+OneWeb shareholders would receive 230 million newly issued Eutelsat shares representing 50% of the enlarged share capital(4). - ▶ The potential transaction builds on the deepening collaboration between Eutelsat and OneWeb, begun with the equity stake acquired by Eutelsat in OneWeb in April 2021, the global distribution agreement between Eutelsat and OneWeb announced in March 2022, and the new exclusive commercial partnership, addressing mainly the European and global cruise markets, signed on 26 July 2022, as well.